rossbeazley/photoprism-upload-android/Readme.md

 File watcher service:
- collaborates with upload service filewatcher adapter plugs into this
+ collaborates with upload service filewatcher adapter plugs into this  <--- DO NEXT

 Foreground service: